 T and G Marshall

-Nothing is known of this firm of masons and statuaries except that their workshop was in Deptford and that though only seven monuments are known, they are spread over a period of more than 40 years, from c1790 to c1832, so it is probable that many of their monuments were unsigned and await identification.
+Nothing is known of this firm of masons and statuaries except that their workshop was in Deptford and that though only seven monuments are known, they are spread over a period of more than 40 years, from c1790 to c1832.
+It is thus probable that many of their monuments were unsigned and await identification.

 John Marten (1728-1814) came from Tenterden, Kent, where he is buried, and his works are found in churches between there and Rye.
 They are typical of the style of the mid-C18, using coloured marbles.
 He was presumably the J Marten whose signature is found on Royal Arms at two churches in the vicinity, Reading Street and Burmarsh, both in Kent.